blukatdevelopment/UnchainedWorldsOld/gm_tools/book_of_maladies.md

 ### Bogrot
 Often caught from handling unclean frogs or swimming in raw sewage, bogrot appears as black necrotic boils that burst to leave craters in the flesh.
 The infected is vulnerable to necrotic damage.
+After having bogrot once, you are immune from catching it again.
+If a healthy character catches bogrot, their maximum hit points drops by 1d4 until they are cured.

 ### Ink Lung
 Often caught from exposure to land squid ink and or magically-enriched coal,